A health and economic crisis

 We’ve heard from a wide range of business and labour representatives, economists, non-profit groups and other organizations.
 We also partnered with the Public Policy Forum to hold three roundtable discussions on child care, innovation and skills development.

-With Budget 2021 on the horizon, we identified seven key recommendations to help foster job creation, drive investment and unlock productivity.
+Leading up to the last federal budget, we identified seven key recommendations to help foster job creation, drive investment and unlock productivity.
+While the budget contained a few good initiatives, more is needed to position Canada for long-term success.

-Above all else, Canada’s success requires business, labour and governments working together.
+Above all else, we need business, labour and governments working together.

 Beyond COVID: growing stronger together